 Doing an injection

-Because my body doesn't make insulin anymore, I have to give it to myself instead.
-I use a pen injector to do this.
+Nadeem's body doesn't make insulin anymore – just like yours – so he has to give it to himself instead.
+He uses a pen injector to do this.
 Here's how injections work.

 Most people will use a pen injector when they are first told they need to give themselves insulin.
 A pen injector looks like this.

 Your nurse will show you how and when to inject insulin.
 Your mum and dad or someone else might give you your injection, or you might do it yourself.

 There are lots of places on our body where we can inject insulin:

 - arms (only if your nurse says it's OK and there is someone to help you).

 It's important not to inject in the same part of your body each time.
 Using a different place helps the injection to work better.

 Why can't I swallow insulin like a medicine instead of having to have an injection?